easy-peasy-robotics/easy-peasy-robotics.github.io/editions/web20/open-call.md

 - We will accept max **20 participants**, as bigger students' groups are not easily manageable remotely given that we need to guarantee a decent quality of interaction among mentors and participants.
 - Unfortunately, we are forced to restrict the attendance to applicants living in one of the time zones included in the range **[CET-2h, CET+2h]** centered around the [Central European Time](https://en.wikipedia.org/wiki/Central_European_Time), essentially Europe and Africa.
 This is a necessity induced by the online classroom.
 - The **hard deadline** to submit a fully filled up application is **02 October 2020** 📅
+- We will notify via GitHub issues about the selection outcomes within **06 October 2020** ✔

 ### Resources
 - 📚 [Course program](./course-program.md)